 Many years ago, I was asked if I had a private Member’s Bill—I think it was during one of the selection processes—what would it be.
 It would be exactly this one.
 The hon.
 Member for Coventry North West should be in no doubt that I fully support this Bill, and I hope that many of, if not all, our colleagues will do so too.

 Thank you, Madam Deputy Speaker, for giving me the opportunity to speak in this very important debate.
 I congratulate my hon.
-Friend the Member for Coventry North West (Mr Robinson) on bringing this Bill forward in the Chamber and for raising our awareness of the issue.
+Friend the Member for Coventry North West (Mr Robinson) on bringing this Bill forward in the Chamber and on raising our awareness of the issue.
 I also thank and congratulate my colleague, my hon.
 Friend the Member for Sunderland Central (Julie Elliott), on her very emotional, personal and courageous contribution to the debate.
 I am quite confident that the public and Members will have taken note of it.

 Others have spoken at length about the importance of raising donation rates.
 I have my own personal reasons for supporting the move: my younger brother has been waiting for more than five years for somebody, somewhere, to donate a kidney.
 He has dialysis four times a week.
 Another very close personal friend is also going through the same difficult times.
 Therefore, I have those reasons for supporting the Bill, as well as my own personal views, and a moral commitment to the cause.